-Anyway, despite being historically inaccurate, I think Sgt Pepper was an ok film.
+Anyway, despite being historically inaccurate, I think Sgt.
+Pepper was an OK film.
 I just hope that Robin and Maurice (in heaven) and Barry (in Miami) can forgive me.
 Here’s the trailer:

 I guess I should play something from the actual “Sgt.
 Pepper” album.

 Here’s Paul McCartney performing “Lovely Rita” and “Being for the Benefit of Mr. Kite” in 2013.
-Here’s a funny thing you might not know.
-The words to “Being For The Benefit Of Mr. Kite” were taken literally off a show poster John Lennon happened to see!

-But now for the quiz!
+But now, it’s time for the quiz!

 We are doing a famous-person quiz this month because, sadly, I just found out that Peter Sallis, the voice-actor who played “Wallace” in the claymation series “Wallace and Gromit”, died.

 Mom, take it easy!
 Peter Sallis was 96 years old!